White Vegan Bean Stew

-Today’s Italian White Bean recipe is fantastic as a make-ahead dish, super simple, minimal and economical and can be a vegan main dish or side dish.
-This dish takes some time to simmer but is mostly hands off and with a bright hit of fresh herbs and garlic at the end, this was a hit with the whole family.
-Read along to see why I’ll be making more dishes like these this year or skip on down to the recipe below.
+Today’s recipe of vegan Italian White Bean Stew is fantastic as a make-ahead dish, is super simple and economical too.
+Make this recipe as a vegan main dish or side dish and enjoy leftovers in your lunch box.
+These vegetarian beans take some time to simmer but is mostly hands off and with a bright hit of fresh herbs and garlic at the end.
+This vegan bean stew is a hit with my whole family, fitting right in with dairy-free and gluten-free diets.
+Read along to see why I’ll be making more dishes like these this year and follow the recipe below.

 It’s almost New Years and I am a firm believer in New Years resolutions.
 I love the feeling of a new beginning and seize my few days off work to think through what’s working, what’s not and to set goals for the upcoming year and sometimes even longer.